textpattern/textpattern.github.io/administration/forms-panel.md

 ## Duplicating a Form template

 Making a copy of the current Form template is easy.
-Click the 'Duplicate' button and a copy of whatever is in the 'Form code' field will be saved to a new Form template.
+Select the 'Duplicate' button and a copy of whatever is in the 'Form code' field will be saved to a new Form template.

 If you have already altered the 'Form name' field before duplication, the new Form template will use that name (as long as the name is not already in use).
 If you have not altered the name, the new Form template will have the same name as the currently loaded template, with the word 'copy' appended to it.